-OSI Systems, Inc., together with its subsidiaries, is a vertically integrated designer and manufacturer of specialized electronic systems and components for critical applications.
+OSI Systems, Inc., together with our subsidiaries, is a vertically integrated designer and manufacturer of specialized electronic systems and components for critical applications.
 We sell our products and provide related services in diversified markets, including homeland security, healthcare, defense and aerospace.
 Our company was originally incorporated in 1987 in California.
 In March 2010, we reincorporated our company in the State of Delaware.
 Our principal office is located at 12525 Chadron Avenue, Hawthorne, California 90250.

-We have three operating divisions: (a) Security, providing security and inspection systems, turnkey security screening solutions and related services; (b) Healthcare, providing patient monitoring, diagnostic cardiology, anesthesia delivery and ventilation systems and defibrillators; and (c) Optoelectronics and Manufacturing, providing specialized electronic components and electronic manufacturing services for the Security and Healthcare divisions, as well as to external original equipment manufacturer ("OEM") customers and end users for applications in the defense, aerospace, medical and industrial markets, among others.
+We have three operating divisions: (a) Security, providing security and inspection systems, turnkey security screening solutions and related services; (b) Healthcare, providing patient monitoring, diagnostic cardiology, and anesthesia delivery and ventilation systems; and (c) Optoelectronics and Manufacturing, providing specialized electronic components and electronic manufacturing services for the Security and Healthcare divisions, as well as to external original equipment manufacturer ("OEM") customers and end users for applications in the defense, aerospace, medical and industrial markets, among others.

-Through our Security division, we provide security screening products, and services worldwide under the "Rapiscan Systems" trade name.
-Rapiscan Systems products fall into the following categories: baggage and parcel inspection; cargo and vehicle inspection; hold (checked) baggage screening; people screening; radiation detection; and explosive and narcotics trace detection.
+Through our Security division, we provide security screening products and services globally under the "Rapiscan® Systems" and "AS&E®" trade names.
+Our Security products fall into the following categories: baggage and parcel inspection; cargo and vehicle inspection; hold (checked) baggage screening; people screening; radiation detection; and explosive and narcotics trace detection.
 In addition to these products, we provide site design, installation, training and technical support services to our customers.
-We also provide turnkey security screening solutions under the "S2" trade name, which can include the construction, staffing and long-term operation of security screening checkpoints, including ports and borders, for our customers.
+We also provide under the "S2®" trade name turnkey security screening solutions, which can include the construction, staffing and long-term operation of security screening checkpoints, including ports and borders, for our customers.

-Through our Healthcare division, we design, manufacture, market and service patient monitoring, diagnostic cardiology, anesthesia delivery and ventilation systems and defibrillators globally to end users under the "Spacelabs" and "Primedic" trade names, and related supplies and accessories under the names "Spacelabs" and "Statcorp Medical."
-These products are used by care providers in critical care, emergency and perioperative areas within hospitals as well as physicians' offices, medical clinics and ambulatory surgery centers; our defibrillators are also used in public facilities.
+Through our Healthcare division, we design, manufacture, market and service patient monitoring, diagnostic cardiology, and anesthesia delivery and ventilation systems globally to end users under the "Spacelabs®" trade name, and related supplies and accessories under the names "Spacelabs®" and "Statcorp® Medical."
+These products are used by care providers in critical care, emergency and perioperative areas within hospitals as well as physicians' offices, medical clinics and ambulatory surgery centers.

-Through our Optoelectronics and Manufacturing division, we design, manufacture and market optoelectronic devices and provide electronics manufacturing services globally for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, telecommunications, office automation, computer peripherals, industrial automation systems, automotive diagnostic systems, gaming systems and consumer products.
-We sell our optoelectronic devices primarily under the "OSI Optoelectronics" trade name and perform our electronics manufacturing services primarily under the "OSI Electronics," "Allus Products," "Altaflex," "Briton EMS" and "Union Four" trade names.
+Through our Optoelectronics and Manufacturing division, we design, manufacture and market optoelectronic devices and provide electronics manufacturing services globally for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, telecommunications, office automation, computer peripherals, industrial automation systems, automotive diagnostic systems and consumer products.
+We sell our optoelectronic devices primarily under the "OSI Optoelectronics" trade name and perform our electronics manufacturing services primarily under the "OSI Electronics," "APlus Products," "Altaflex," and "Union Four" trade names.
 We provide our optoelectronic devices and electronics manufacturing services to OEM customers and end users, as well as to our own Security and Healthcare divisions.

-In fiscal 2016, revenues from the Security division were \$411.2 million, or approximately 50% of our revenues; revenues from the Healthcare division amounted to \$211.5 million, or approximately 25% of our revenues; and third-party revenues from the Optoelectronics and Manufacturing division were \$207.0 million, or approximately 25% of our revenues.
-See note 13 to the consolidated financial statements for additional financial information concerning reporting segments and geographic areas.
+In fiscal 2017, revenues from the Security division were \$555.2 million, or approximately 58% of our revenues; revenues from the Healthcare division amounted to \$200.0 million, or approximately 21% of our revenues; and third-party revenues from the Optoelectronics and Manufacturing division were \$205.7 million, or approximately 21% of our revenues.
+See note 14 to the consolidated financial statements for additional financial information concerning reporting segments and geographic areas.